siahsiahy/dp_sgd_blog/_posts/2025-10-26-distill-dp.md

 The more data a model sees, the smarter it becomes.
 But there’s a catch: much of that data is **personal** — medical records, voice recordings, photos, chat logs.

-> “The more a model learns, the more it remembers — sometimes too much.”
+> “The more a model learns, the more it remembers.”

 Imagine training a speech recognition system.
 It might not only learn to recognize words,